 Both sites showed typical urban area daily patterns for NO and NO2.
-Pronounced peaks can be seen for this pollutants during the mornings, corresponding to rush hour traffic at around 07:00.
-Concentrations decreased during the middle of the day, with a much broader evening rush-hour peak in NO2 building up from early afternoon.
-At Stansted 3 the afternoon peak in NO2 was of the same order of magnitude than the morning peak and then stayed high for much of the night.
+Pronounced peaks can be seen for these pollutants during the mornings, corresponding to rush hour traffic at around 07:00.
+Concentrations tend to decrease during the middle of the day, with a broader evening rush-hour peak in NO2 building up from early afternoon.
+At Stansted 4 the afternoon peak in NO2 was of the same order of magnitude compared to the morning peak and then stayed at elevated levels for much of the night.
 NO showed a much smaller peak in the afternoons.
 This is to be expected as concentrations of oxidising agents in the atmosphere (e.g. ozone) tend to increase in the afternoon, leading to enhanced oxidation of NO to NO2.
+NO at Stansted 3 followed a similar pattern to that of Stansted 4, however NO2 at Stansted 3 was of a much higher order of magnitude in the afternoons, staying at increased levels for much of the night.

 PM10 was only measured at Stansted 3.
-As it can be seen in Figure 4.5, PM10 concentration levels slightly increase after applying the king's college London volatile correction model.
-There was a steady increase in average PM10 concentrations throughout the day.
-This is similar to the pattern observed in 2013.
-Emissions of sulphur dioxide and NOx can react with other chemicals in the atmosphere to form secondary sulphate and nitrate particles, resulting in elevated levels of PM10.
+There was a steady increase in average PM10 concentrations throughout the day, similar to the pattern observed in 2015.
+This can be attributed to two factors, the first being emissions of primary particulate matter.
+The second relates to the emissions of sulphur dioxide and NOx that can react with other chemicals in the atmosphere to form secondary sulphate and nitrate particles, resulting in elevated levels of PM10.